 Useful gadget

 Did you know you can test whether your challah is cooked by measuring the internal temperature?
-It’s done at 190°C, in case you’re interested.
+It’s done at 190°C (about 375°F), in case you’re interested.

 Grandma used a mixture of hake and haddock, but any flaky white fish is fine.
 There’s no need to splurge on expensive fishes like halibut though, since you’re only going to mince it!
 Staples like cod are perfect for this recipe.